antofic/GraphCodable/Docs/UserGuide.md

 	//	and teach the TypesRepository to replace Container<MyData> with
 	//	NewContainer<MyNewData>:
 	try NewContainer<MyNewData>.replace(type: Container<MyData>.self)

-	//	now we need to register the other new type
-	//	(This function is normally called at the beginning of the program) [NewContainer<MyNewData>].register()

 	//	notice how substitution also occurs for types nested in other types let outRoot	= try GraphDecoder().decode( [NewContainer<MyNewData>].self, from: data ) print( outRoot )	// print [NewContainer<MyNewData>(value: MyNewData(number: 3))]
 }
 ```
 ## Reference type registration